Hedging with ALM First Financial Advisors

 - Reduced effort: Our turn-key solution means you simply send us a daily pipeline file and then can deliver loans to whomever give you the best bulk execution.
 In addition to the daily and monthly performance reports, we also prepare the GL accounting report to help reduce effort for your finance team.

-- Capital Markets exposure: As a $21B asset manager who deals with the primaries, we have an active fixed income trading desk.
+- Capital Markets exposure: We have an active fixed income trading desk, dealing with many primary issuers.
 We will share market insights and reports to keep you abreast of developments in the mortgage markets.
 Because we only work with other insured depositories, we are very familiar with the issues and challenges facing your institution.

 As an example, utilizing $10mm a month with hedging efficiency/analytics (shorting TBA MBS vs. best-efforts rate locks) and 90 days of (hedged) carry on the balance sheet could net out to roughly $500k annually.
 All your institution does is send us a daily pipeline file and we do the rest (pipeline analytics, hedging, execution, performance reporting, accounting entries, etc.)